 (ii) administer, improve, develop and manage our products, services and site (including maintaining, testing and upgrading our site and systems);

-(iii) inform you about our site, products, services, offers, competitions, promotions, questionnaires or surveys or other matters which we believe are of interest to you;
+(iii) inform you about our site, products, services, offers, competitions, promotions, questionnaires, surveys, opportunities or other matters which we believe are of interest to you;

 (iv) charge and bill you for the use of our products and services;